 On the topic of attractions, don’t worry, because there’s a ton of them (I feel like Stacey in the “Must Do Disney” video).
 While many regard Walt Disney World Resort as two full day parks and two half day parks, by contrast, Disneyland Resort is one two day park and one full day park.
 Seriously, the attraction line-up is really that solid at Disneyland Resort.

 We visited Disney California Adventure both before and after the big overhaul, and the park is completely different–for the better–now.
 You can read our full review of Disney California Adventure 2.0 here, but suffice to say, it is now an amazing theme park, and one of the best US Disney theme parks.
 It received a lot of special attention from executives in Anaheim, and it was clearly overhauled with some incredibly high standards.
-While it was awesome to visit in 2012 right when it opened, those visiting in 2013 will have the benefit of not having to wait in lines that are quite so long (they will still be very long if you don’t use FastPass).

 In all honesty, though, comparing Disneyland and Walt Disney World isn’t that easy.
 It’s like comparing two of your children.
 Yeah, in the back of your mind, you secretly prefer one over the other (kidding, parents), but it’s a tough comparison because you love them both.
 It’s probably a comparison you shouldn’t even make since both resorts are so different.
 You simply need to experience both.